ASU-Lim-Lab/GISAID/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This repository contains files associated with projects involving the QuantStudio Absolute Q Digital PCR.
-Current efforts involve detection of SARS-CoV-2 spike mutations that enable mAb resistance.
+The purpose of this project was to track SARS-CoV-2 variatns across the stat of Arizona.
+This repository contains files used to extract variant data from GISAID outputs.

 <!-- GETTING STARTED -->